Silvestri-Lab/TrainPassengerMapping/README.md

 python dataset_generation.py
 ```
 ## License
-This project is licensed under
+This project is licensed under CC BY-NC-SA 4.0.
+For more information, please refer to the LICENSE file